Pleading (England and Wales): Civil Procedure Rules

 The Civil Procedure Rules ("CPR") and their accompanying Practice Directions provide, within the framework of legislation, the detailed rules about how courts and cases are conducted.

 Mediation and other resolution efforts

-Formal proceedings should be preceded by an initial exchange of correspondence in accordance with the Practice Direction on Pre-Action Protocols. mediation and legally binding offers to resolve are also strongly encouraged and the applicable rules are set out within CPR.
+Formal proceedings should be preceded by an initial exchange of correspondence in accordance with the Practice Direction on Pre-Action Protocols.
+Mediation and legally binding offers to resolve are also strongly encouraged and the applicable rules are set out within the CPR.

 Such exchanges are not technically part of the pleading process, and parties are not encouraged to take points on any discrepancy between pre-action correspondence and the formal statements of case.
 Their function is to facilitate out-of-court approaches to resolving the dispute, or identifying the issues that divide the parties.
 The courts consider the genuineness of attempts to resolve the case by dialogue, when considering how costs will be bourne by the parties.